bitaggregat/Xilinx-BRAM-Evaluation/README.md

 1. Create a partial design in Vivado (fill BRAM with either 0 or f)
 2. Flash "Read BRAM Design" config as full bitstream
-3. Flash "Non BRAM Design" config as partial bitstream
+3. Flash "Non BRAM Design" config as partial bitstream (this will disconnect BRAM from power)
 4. Modify "Read BRAM Design" partial bitstream such that BRAM will be initiated but without values
 5. Flash modified partial bitstream
 6. Readout BRAM via UART